-In multiple context mode, all allocated interfaces are enabled by default, no matter what the state of the interface is in the system execution space.
-However, for traffic to pass through the interface, the interface also has to be enabled in the system execution space.
+By default, all physical interfaces are shut down.
+You must enable the physical interface before any traffic can pass through an enabled subinterface.
+For multiple context mode, if you allocate a physical interface or subinterface to a context, the interfaces are enabled by default in the context.
+However, before traffic can pass through the context interface, you must also enable the interface in the system configuration.
 If you shut down an interface in the system execution space, then that interface is down in all contexts that share it.